David Howell (chess player): 2007–present day: Tournament success and continued rating climb

 He tied for first with Andrei Istrățescu, Romain Edouard and Mark Hebden in the 2009/10 Hastings International Chess Congress.
 In August 2009, Howell won the British championship for the first time scoring 9/11.
 He placed third in the London Chess Classic in December.
 He won the British Rapidplay Chess Championship again in 2010 with a score of 10½/11.
 In 2012 Howell won the Leiden Chess Tournament.
 In August 2013 Howell won his second British championship title with 9½/11 points.
 The following year he shared first place with Jonathan Hawkins in the 101st British Chess Championship.

 Howell took clear second place at the 2015 Gibraltar Masters tournament with a score of 8/10, half-point behind Hikaru Nakamura.
 In December 2015, Howell won the inaugural British Knockout Championship, held alongside the 7th London Chess Classic, by defeating in the final Nicholas Pert 4–2.

 In the FIDE rating list of August 2015 he reached a rating of 2712 and thus joined the ranks of the 2700+ players for the first time.
 Howell represented England in the 42nd and 43rd Chess Olympiads, helping his team to 9th and 5th places, respectively.
 In 2019, Howell came close to qualifying for the Candidates tournament after a series of good results in the FIDE Grand Swiss tournament, before losing to Wang Hao, the eventual qualifier.

 At Astana in 2019, Howell was part of the England Team that won the silver medal at the World Team Chess Championship.
 His performance on board 3 also earned him an individual bronze medal.

 He also earned an individual gold medal on board 3 at the 44th Chess Olympiad in 2022, achieving the event's highest performance rating.

-He regularly hosts chess24 commentary of major tournaments, such as the 2020/21 Candidates.
+Howell regularly hosts chess24 commentary of major tournaments, such as the 2020/21 Candidates.
+He currently resides in the Oslo area.